 We then realized that the lid was an opportunity: an additional space.
 So we thought, why not use it as an extra side palette?
 That way you could have 2 palettes in one if you need to separate your paints or want to share the wet palette with a friend.

-We selected the most durable and capable seal for airtightness: a simple design TPE seal.
+We selected the most durable and capable seal: a simple design TPE seal.

 Then, we worked on extensions and created the wavy, the first well palette with integrated brush holders.
 Wavy is a nice little tool, with some hidden details: the reverse draft angle orientation vs the palette.
 The fit is perfect when it is connected to the magnets.